MetroWest Medical Center Stresses Importance of Women’s Heart Health During American Heart Month

 • Coronary artery disease: This is the most common type of heart disease in United States and leads to what is known as a heart attack.
 The heart is a pump and has its own blood supply, which are called coronary arteries.
 Coronary artery disease is when these vessels are clogged with cholesterol plaque interfering with the flow of blood.

 • Arrhythmia: The heart beats by an electrical system.
-An arrythmia is when the normal electrical activity of heart is interfered with.
+An arrhythmia is when the normal electrical activity of heart is interfered with.
 An example is atrial fibrillation which is characterized by irregular heartbeats.

 • Heart valve disease: Heart valves are tissues that keep blood flowing in the right direction.
 Some of the most common forms of valve disease are mitral valve or aortic valve stenosis, or a thickening, tightening of the heart valves.
 There is also valve regurgitation, or what is called a leaky valve, blood flowing in the wrong direction.